HristinaStankovic/codeceptjs-playwright-bdd-framework/Detected_Issues.md

 - Test is tagged with @bug in feature file
 - Overall test pass rate: 11/12 (92%)

+### Additional Observations

+- Adding product directly by clicking "Add to cart" button from the products list page - product is added normally
+- Even when this bug occurs (empty cart), it is possible to click the "Checkout" button despite the cart being empty
+- The application does not prevent access to the checkout process with an empty cart

 ### Test Results Summary

 **Authentication** (2/2 passed)